Travis Outlaw

-Travis Marquez “Bonesaw” Outlaw (born September 18, 1984) is an American former professional basketball player.
+Travis Marquez "Bonesaw" Outlaw (born September 18, 1984) is an American former professional basketball player who played eleven seasons in the National Basketball Association (NBA).

-High school career
+Early life

 Outlaw attended Starkville High School, where he played for the Starkville Yellowjackets high school basketball team.
 Considered a five-star recruit by Rivals.com, he was listed as the No. 7 small forward and the No. 13 player in the nation in 2003.

-NBA career
+Professional career

 Portland Trail Blazers (2003–2010)

-Entering the 2003 NBA Draft directly out of high school, Outlaw was a first-round selection (23rd overall) by the Portland Trail Blazers.
+Entering the 2003 NBA draft directly out of high school, Outlaw was a first round selection (23rd pick overall) by the Portland Trail Blazers.
 He averaged 8.6 points on 44.2% field goal shooting and 3.2 rebounds per game during his first five years in the NBA.

 In the 2005 NBA Summer League, Outlaw averaged 18.7 points and 6.3 rebounds in 35.5 minutes.
 The performance earned him First Team All-RVSL honors.
 Following the NBA summer league, several teams offered to trade for Outlaw in exchange for a first-round draft pick.
 Former Portland Trail Blazers director of player personnel Kevin Pritchard said that Travis "... [is] going to be with us for a long time.
 I feel comfortable enough to say he's going to be a special player."

 On April 18, 2007, Outlaw set a new career-high with 36 points against the Golden State Warriors.
 He became a restricted free agent on July 1, 2007, and signed a three-year contract extension on July 17.